sidonieB/Workflows/2_target_capture_data_analysis.md

 The format of the data is [**fastq**](https://en.wikipedia.org/wiki/FASTQ_format), which means that you have the sequencing reads and the quality of each **base** (nucleotide) of the read inside a single file.
 The quality of each base is expressed as the probability of the base to have been wrongly identified ("called") by the Illumina software.
 This is the [**phred score**](https://en.wikipedia.org/wiki/Phred_quality_score).
 Instead of being directly written in the file, each phred score is represented by a single character, following a code.
 This reduces the space taken by the fastq file.
 There are different codes that are used by different sequencing technologies.
 Current (2018) Illumina software (>v.1.8) use **phred33**.
 This is important to know because some data processing tools ask the user to specify it.

 The first thing to do when you get your data is to check if the reads are of sufficient quality, and to decide what to do to improve the quality of the individual reads and of the whole dataset.
-This is also the step where you can spot contamination by completely unrelated organisms (for instance fungi or bacteria when sequencing plants).
+This is also the step where you can spot contamination by completely unrelated organisms (for instance fungi or bacteria when sequencing plants), although strict contamination checks should be done separately and are not described here.
+See for instance [this tool] (https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-3-r46) if you are interested.

-A great software to do this is [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) (S. Andrews, Babraham Bioinformatics), but there are other programs available.
+A great software to check sequencing read quality is [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) (S. Andrews, Babraham Bioinformatics), but there are other programs available.

 To understand the graphical output of FastQC please follow this [link](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).

 Looking at the FASTQC results should help you decide which quality score threshold you want to accept as sufficient for each read base or each read.
 If your data is not of very good quality you may prefer to set a lower quality threshold so that you can still have enough data to perform your analyses, but if you do this you will have to keep in mind that there may still be many errors in the reads.
 This may be acceptable depending on your question or depending on how many reads of a base of interest you have.

-An alternative to look at the quality of all the samples could be to use the script “clean_reads.py” of the pipeline [SEQCAPR](https://peerj.com/preprints/26477/) (Andermann et al., 2018).
-This script will trim the reads (see below) and produce a graphical summary of their quality for all species together.
+An alternative to look at the quality of all the samples at once could be to use the script “clean_reads.py” of the pipeline [SEQCAPR](https://peerj.com/articles/5175/) (Andermann et al., 2018).
+This script will trim the reads (see below) and produce a graphical summary of their quality for all species together, but the trimming can also be skipped so that once can just look at the quality and trim separately.

 ### CODE TIPS